 The good news is: The digestive tract usually gets used to the new diet over time.
 The stomach and intestines need time to get used to it, a kind of training.

 If you have digestive problems during the transition, you should carefully choose and test new foods.
 Try first and cook easily digestible meals.
 If you cook potatoes, carrots, leeks, broccoli, and spinach, for example, they are easy to digest.

 On lentils, chickpeas, beans you should gently test and eat small portions of it.
 You can blend them into spreads and gently train the intestines.

 Slight flatulence is virtually unavoidable in a healthy diet and is not a concern.
 When digesting healthy foods, it usually produces digestive gases.

 How to Improve Digestion

 To improve digestion, you should always eat raw food before cooked food.
 Eat salads as an appetizer and not as a side dish.
 Consume Apples also before the main meals.
-Also a mix of cooked and raw food, like falafel with carrots and cabbage, can lead to bloating.
+Also, a mix of cooked and raw food, like falafel with carrots and cabbage, can lead to bloating.

-Even after eating soy products or other foods, stomach ache can occur.
+Even after eating soy products or other foods, stomach aches can occur.
 It does not always indicate an allergy or intolerance.
 As a new Vegan, you should eat while sitting and peacefully.
 Take your time and chew every bite thoroughly.

-Do not forget exercise; it also helps.
+Do not forget to exercise; it also helps.
 Make sure you have enough exercise during the diet change because training is just as crucial to your health and body functions as a proper diet.
 What about taking a walk after the main meals?

 However, usually, the digestive problems resolve after 2-3 weeks.
 Your gut is now used to the vegan diet, and you can enjoy your food again without any issues.